imarg3/bulk-mail-sender/README.md

+# Bulk Mail Sender Application

-# This software requires Java to be installed on your machine.
+This software requires Java to be installed on your machine.
 So first check whether java is installed or not in your machine using command :

 >java -version

-# Change configuration setting in config.properties as per your mail server :
+## Change configuration setting in config.properties as per your mail server :
 - fromMailID (From Email ID)
 - host (SMTP Server Host name)
 - port (SMTP Server Port)